Last Updated: June 4, 2018

 Maintaining Your Custom Loop

-Now that was a doozy of a guide and I hope it's helped in some way on your water cooling quest.
-If you build a cool rig with this guide then do reach out to me if you want as I'd love to hear about it.
-We could even feature your build on our site and/or social media if you want.
+Now that was a doozy of a guide which took waaay longer than expected to finally publish but I do hope it may come in handy when planning or building your own water cooling PC.
+If you build a cool custom setup do reach out to me if you want as I'd love to hear about it and may feature it on our social media channel/s or perhaps even on the site as well.